VjunetXuuftofi/ElectoralDataProject/README.md

 state for each election.
 You can see how it was generated in [gerrymandering.Rmd](gerrymandering.pdf)
 - [incumbency_analysis.py](incumbency_analysis.py) takes the output from [parser.py](parser.py)
 and attempts to create new rows determining the incumbency of candidates.
+- [output_with_incumbency.csv](output_with_incumbency.csv) contains the raw data obtained from parsing the book.
+It is not complete, as the book itself had many elections with missing data.
 - [parse_out_votes.py](parse_out_votes.py) parses the voting record from [vote_record.html](vote_record.html)
 into csv.
 - [parser.py](parser.py) does the majority of the parsing work, parsing HTML